IntelLabs/Hardware-Aware-Automated-Machine-Learning/Shears/README.md

 ## Reproduce Results

-Please refer to `running_commands` for all commands related to reproducing the results of the paper.
+Please refer to `running_commands` for all commands related to reproducing the paper's results.

 ## Citation
 If you find our Shears code and paper helpful, please kindly cite: